2sic/2sxc-docs/2sxc Docs Generator/pages/abyss/releases/roadmap.md

 1. ✅ Ability to use compressed GZIP data for DataTimeline (patrons)
     1. ✅ Technical features
     1. ✅ Toggle to turn on/off
+1. ✅ Rename internal `.data` folder to `App_Data/system` and similar as this folder will contain private data in future
+1. ✅ Feature to deploy a corporate license in an installation to auto-enable certain features on all sites
+1. ✅ Settings: Ability to augment the preset configuration / settings with custom overrides
+1. ✅ Provide Google Services API Keys (Maps, Translate) from backend to edit UI
+1. ✅ Ability to set own default GPS coordinates for when not set
+    1. ✅ Ability to configure them in settings
+    1. ✅ Provide Default maps coordinates from backend to Edit UI

 Probably also do:

 1. Blazor / Oqtane
     1. ⏳ cre8magic - auto-generate sitemap.xml
+1. Probably update ImageFlow again, if PNG resize bug is fixed
+1. Export / Import
+    1. ✅ Create export bundle configuration to mark content-types and entities for export together
+    1. ⏳ Create json bundle export system
+    1. ⏳ Create json bundle import system
+    1. ⏳ Extend the file-based data loader to also load bundles
+1. Enable standard apps to be installed from catalog easily after first apps have been installed
+    1. ✅ Feature to tell new auto-installer what apps are already installed
+    1. UI to add-install apps later on
+1. ⏳ New Auto-Installer with search, list-view etc.
+    1. ⏳ Features to configure at system level which apps are allowed / must be installed
 1. Probably update ImageFlow again, if PNG resize bug is fixed

 <!--
   AsCmsItem(Content);